How to Get No Deductible / Zero Deductible Car Insurance

 Other states have laws that allow insurers to waive deductibles for certain types of claims.

-Many insurers waive the deductible for broken glass claims if the glass can be repaired instead of being replaced.
+Many insurers waive the deductible for broken glass claims if the glass can be repaired instead of replaced.
 It’s cheap to repair glass, and it may not make sense to pay a deductible.
 That’s why some insurers waive your deductible in this situation.

 Liability Coverage Has Zero Deductible